 - Understanding speech and language.

-- Understanding emotions.
+- Understanding and managing emotions.

 What causes temporal lobe lesions?